 I recognize that these parents have the best intentions, but there's something about picture day that makes everyone's emotions run high.

-As a photographer, I've seen this pattern happen over and over, and I've started giving the adults some firm advice right before I snap pictures:
+As a photographer, I've seen this happen over and over, and I've started giving the adults some firm advice right before I snap pictures:

 I tell the parents in the picture to kindly ignore their misbehaving children.